infinum/Locker/README.md

 ##### 6. You can check for Biometric settings changes with `checkIfBiometricsSettingsAreChanged`.
 It will return `true` if Biometric settings are changed since Your last calling this method or last saving in Keychain.
-Note: This method checks only Biometric settings.
-You

 ```objective-c
 // Objective-C